 There area a multitude of opportunities to obtain gourmet and handcrafted burgers in The Woodlands, you could do a lot worse than Grub Burger Bar *cough*Jerry Built*cough* in Research Forest.
 But you might find yourself hard-pressed to do much better.
 Though it's been a while since we attempted to find the best burger in The Woodlands, and since that past adventure, a few of our favorites have sadly, ceased to exist, while other new restaurants have opened their doors and we have yet to give them a try.
 That being said, Grub Burger Bar definitely deserves to be on the short-list of where in The Woodlands to get a great burger.
 The interior of Grub Burger Bar is eclectic, yet simple.
 Cutting edge, yet cold.
 There's not a lot of color splashed around, what with the exposed-concrete floors, butcher-block tables, steel stools, and black bench booths along the walls.

 There are some interesting canvases with select song lyrics from artists such as Dave Matthews and Pink Floyd on the walls, along with music by the same variety of artists playing (sometimes quite loudly) over the sound system.
 We have to say we're not real fans of the service method setup at Grub.
 It's that counter-service similar to fast food vendors like Whataburger.
 And they certainly aren't the only restaurants to, I hate to say offer because it's really nothing more than simple service.
 Yucatan Taco Stand, Beck's Prime, and Fuddrucker's do it too - there may or may not be menus available at the door, you have to go to the counter to order and pay for your meal, whereupon you're given one of those familiar locater pucks.
 Sure, they are flashy with their blinking lights and the table-dance when your food is ready but, that only means you have to go back to the pickup window to retrieve your meal.
-Not quite the same story at Grub Burger.
+Not quite the same story at Grub Burger Bar.

 So, blingy thing in hand, we happily scamper off to find a table.
 Provided that we don't make that first turn we pass by the drink bar, serve your own drinks before choosing a table.
-The modern, wireless system alerts the staff that you've placed your pager on your table, letting them know where to bring your meal when it is ready - rather than you having to retrieve it from the window yourself.
+The modern, wireless system alerts the staff that you've settled on a table, letting them know where to bring your meal when it is ready - rather than you having to retrieve it from the window yourself.
 Where things get odd - for us, anyway - is when a server typically comes around to ask if you need anything, and let you know they'll be bringing the meal.
 You're already sitting at your table, soft drink in hand.
 If you've come in to eat, you likely bypassed the full-service bar, and probably didn't think to order an adult beverage (if you want one) at the register, so we suppose there is some convenience in having a server come to you at this point, if you want a beer or cocktail.
 But in our experience each time we've been to Grub, there's hardly time to get even one drink ordered and brought to you before your meal arrives.

 Our point is this: if you want to stick around for drinks, you may find yourself more comfortable sitting at the bar itself, where the meal is full service, and a tab can be more easily tracked.
 And if that is your plan, well, then there's no real reason to approach the main counter when you first arrive.
 You see how this can be a bit confusing, right?